-If you don't declare a pre-existing condition on your application form, and your pet then requires treatment for that pre-existing condition during your policy period, we may decline cover for that pre-existing condition.
-We'll also add the pre-existing condition as an exclusion on your certificate of insurance.
+If you don't declare a pre-existing condition on your application form, and your pet then requires treatment for an accidental injury related to that pre-existing condition during your policy period, we may decline cover for that accidental injury.
+We'll also add an exclusion for the pre-existing condition to your certificate of insurance.